casnode/casnode-website/docs/docker.md

 The default administrator login account is ```admin/123```.

 Click Organization, then click Add, click Edit for the added organization, and change the name to the organization name you want.
-Here I set it to casbin-forum, and then click Save.
+Here I set it to casnode, and then click Save.

-Click Applications, then click Add, for the application you just added, click Edit, change the name to the application name you want, I changed it to app-casbin-forum.Click on the organization, select the organization you just added, my organization  is casbin- forum.
+Click Applications, then click Add, for the application you just added, click Edit, change the name to the application name you want, I changed it to app-casnode.Click on the organization, select the organization you just added, my organization  is casnode.
 Click Redirect URLs, modify the link in the box to `http://your-ip:7000/callback`.Finally, remember the Client ID and Client Secret, and click Save.

-Click Users, click Add, then click Edit, modify the added user, click Organization, select casbin-forum, and click is admin.
+Click Users, click Add, then click Edit, modify the added user, click Organization, select casnode, and click is admin.
 Finally click Save, now your organization has an administrator account.
 <br/>

 ### Configure casnode